turnkeylinux/tkldev-detective/docs/overview.rst

     the "ReportFilter" is the last stop for reports before they are presented to the user.
-A ``ReportFilter`` is mostly intended to remove false positives but can also be used to add additional context to reports in a way that might not make sense in the linter itself.
+A ``ReportFilter`` is mostly intended to remove false positives but can also be used to add additional context to reports in a way that might not make sense in the linter itself or even to modify reports completely if necessary.

-    XXX: currently report filters are untested